- Cancer Information

-There are three general parts to an exercise session.
+There are 3 general parts to an exercise session.

-The aim of a warm-up is to warm your muscles and to raise your heart rate slightly.
-This prepares your body for further activity.
+The aim of a warm-up is to increase blood flow to warm your muscles or gradually raise your heart and breathing rates.
+This prepares your body for further activity without a sudden elevation.

 This is the part of an exercise session when the work is done.
-It should include activities from the three types of exercises:
+It could include activities from one or more types of exercises:

-Some people may need to exercise their pelvic floor muscles.
-This is especially important for those with leaking or incontinence issues.
+- pelvic floor exercises.
+Some people may need to exercise their pelvic floor muscles – especially if they have leaking or incontinence issues.

 The cool-down allows your heart rate and blood pressure to gently return to normal.
-It also helps your body and muscles lose the heat gained during the activity.
-After an aerobic exercise session, cool down with 5–10 minutes of relaxed activity such as slow walking or cycling, and after strength training, cool down with light stretching.
+It also helps your body and muscles recover and reduces soreness after exercise.
+After aerobic or cardio exercise, cool down with 5–10 minutes of relaxed, low intensity activity such as slow walking or cycling.
+After strength or resistance training, you can cool down with light stretching.